 It all depends on how much you’ve saved and will continue to save until and during retirement, as well as your health, future investment returns, desire to keep pulling down a paycheck and your ability to find work.

-My advice: Work with a financial adviser to draw up potential scenarios and start running your numbers in a retirement estimator calculator, like the Ballpark E$timate from the Employee Benefit Research Institute; Next Avenue has a link to it.
+My advice: Work with a financial adviser to draw up potential scenarios and start running your numbers in a retirement estimator calculator, like the Ballpark E$timate from the Employee Benefit Research Institute.

 Then, when you near the age you’d like to retire, run the numbers again.